 The CSP will provide up to 12 undergraduate research positions to undergraduate students during the summer of 2017.
 Up to eight positions are available at the University of Minnesota and up to two positions each at University of California-Berkeley, Northwestern University, and Cornell University.

-Applicants to the University of California-Berkeley and Cornell University may come from any institution; applicants to the University of Minnesota are limited to non-University of Minnesota undergraduates.
+Applicants to the University of California-Berkeley, Northwestern University, and Cornell University may come from any institution; applicants to the University of Minnesota are limited to non-University of Minnesota undergraduates.
 This program is open to students in science and engineering majors, preferably chemistry, chemical engineering and material science.
 This CSP undergraduate research program operates in collaboration with the NorthStar STEM Alliance, a National Science Foundation funded Louis Stokes Alliance for Minority Participation.
 Underrepresented multicultural students – African-American, Hispanic/Latino, Native American students, or students with disabilities who have US citizenship or permanent residency status are strongly encouraged to apply.

 Your statement of purpose is a 500-word (maximum) statement describing why you wish to participate in this program, any previous research experiences, and your career goals.

 A letter of recommendation should be submitted as a PDF file or on official university letterhead directly from a faculty member whom you have had as an instructor or for independent study.

 Questions about the application should be submitted via email to Jennifer Henderson.